cthoyt/cthoyt.github.io/_posts/2020/2020-04-28-history-of-bel.md

 There are a few things that I would like to mention as afterthoughts that I don't know where to place on the timeline.

-One of the most egregious ommisions I have made is the date of the BEL 2.0 release and the events that lead up to it.
+One of the most egregious omisions I have made is the date of the BEL 2.0 release and the events that lead up to it.
 Even crazier, I don't know much of the pre-2016 history of how my group at Fraunhofer got involved with Selventa - perhaps it was their long history of text mining (since the dictionary and CRF